 A special case of exploration is the diagnostic task.
 For example, with a pathology workstation, pathologists can explore a digitized sample of tissue at low or high resolution.
 Similarly a VLSI circuit specialist can explore a magnified view of a circuit.
 Most of the time is spent panning the image, looking for patterns, therefore panning speed is crucial, so is coverage as skipping part of the image can result in the wrong diagnosis.
 But a complete automatic scan can also lead to boredom and errors.
 Important locations can be saved for later review.
-Cases might be compared.
+Several browsers might be needed to compared cases.